Dendrocnide moroides

-Dendrocnide moroides, commonly known in Australia as the stinging tree, stinging bush, Queensland Stinger or gympie-gympie, is a plant in the nettle family Urticaceae found in rainforest areas of Malaysia and Australia.
+Dendrocnide moroides, commonly known in Australia as the stinging tree, stinging bush, or gympie-gympie, is a plant in the nettle family Urticaceae found in rainforest areas of Malaysia and Australia.
 It is notorious for its extremely painful and long-lasting sting.
-The common name gympie-gympie comes from the language of the Indigenous Gubbi Gubbi people of south-eastern Queensland.
+The common name gympie-gympie comes from the language of the indigenous Gubbi Gubbi people of south-eastern Queensland.

 Description

-D. moroides is a straggly perennial understory shrub, usually flowering and fruiting when less than 3 m tall, but it may reach up to 10 m in height.
+D. moroides is a straggly perennial shrub, usually flowering and fruiting when less than 3 m tall, but it may reach up to 10 m in height.
 It is superficially similar to Dendrocnide cordifolia, with the most obvious difference being the point of attachment of the petiole to the leaf blade—where D. moroides is peltate, i.e. the stalk attaches to the underside of the leaf and not at the edge, D. cordifolia is cordate.
 The stem, branches, petioles, leaves, and fruits are all covered in stinging hairs.